 Dr. Jennifer Sherr (Yale University)

-diaTribe founder Kelly Close (Close Concerns) and Jackie Tait (dQ&A), who detailed input from a survey by dQ&A on 1,078 people with T1D.
+diaTribe founder Kelly Close (Close Concerns) and Jackie Tait (dQ&A), who detailed results from a dQ&A survey of 1,078 people with T1D.

-These speakers were supported by 187 letters posted to the FDA, as well as a dQ&A survey of 1,078 adults with T1D.
-Survey participants reflected upon how a two-year delay before needing to start insulin would have affected their life with diabetes.
+These speakers were supported by 187 letters posted to the FDA website, as well as the dQ&A survey of adults with T1D.
+Survey participants reflected upon how a two-year delay before needing to start insulin would have positively affected their life with diabetes.

-Now it is in the hands of the FDA.
 If approved, teplizumab would become the first disease-modifying, preventive drug for T1D, and it could have the potential to change the paradigm of how the condition is managed.
-Stay tuned as we aim to keep you updated on this drug’s journey through the FDA approval process
+Stay tuned as we aim to keep you updated on this drug’s journey through the FDA approval process.